mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *everybody has to be able to participate in a future that they want to live for. that's what technology can do.*
+> *you can't build a reputation on what you are going to do.*

 </div>
 <!-- quote-end -->